fedtti/vvc/README.md

 This is a fork of the official [Vivocha Command Line Tools](https://github.com/vivocha/vvc) designed to be aligned with the latest Node.js release — among other things.

 ## Features

+- Replace CJS with ESM.
+- Replace Webpack with Vite.